 - Paper: Newspapers, inserts, catalogs, magazines, junk mail, office paper, soft-covered books, file folders, soda cartons, and crushed boxes including tissue boxes and those from food items such as cereal, rice and pasta

-- Flattened cardboard from non-food items such as shipping boxes, milk and juice cartons and drink boxes
+- Cardboard: flattened cardboard from non-food items such as shipping boxes, milk and juice cartons and drink boxes

-- Plastic: containers with neck narrower than body, such as soda bottles, milk, water, detergent and shampoo bottles
+- Plastic (Numbers 1 through 7): containers with neck narrower than body, such as soda bottles, milk, water, detergent and shampoo bottles

 - Milk and juice cartons and drink boxes